Imzeee/Post_Office/README.md

 * Each window has different time of the service and max queue length

 * Client enters the post office and chooses the best option based on time of the service and number of other clients in the queue.

-* Client enters the post office and chooses the best option based on time of the service and number of other clients in the queue.

-* Post office is closed when all clients were served
+* Post office is closed when all clients are served

 ## Additional info